D-terms in Generalised Complex Geometry: D-terms in Generalised Complex Geometry

 On another note, the violation of the domain-wall BPSness condition \eqref{retn0} results in a non vanishing variation of the superpotential \eqref{W3}.
 The corresponding contribution to the superpotential (the second term of the first line of \eqref{effpotn0}) is therefore naturally interpreted as an F-term.

-The condition \eqref{condDterm} is a necessary condition for our ten-dimensional backgrounds to be compatible with a four-dimensional $\mathcal{N}=1$ description, but of course this is not a sufficient condition, it does not guarantee that non-supersymmetric theories respecting this condition will have a four-dimensional $\mathcal{N}=1$ low-energy effective theory.
+The condition \eqref{condDterm} ensures the vanishing of the F-term corresponding to the calibration of space-filling D-branes, but of course it does not guarantee that non-supersymmetric ten-dimensional solutions respecting this condition will have a four-dimensional $\mathcal{N}=1$ low-energy effective theory.

-The type II supergravity solutions reducing to four-dimensional $\mathcal{N}=1$ models with vanishing D-terms obviously obey \eqref{condDterm}, since then $\dd_H(e^{2A-\phi}\text{Im}\Psi_1)=0$.
-This is the case for the GKP-like solutions of \cite{Polchinski,Lust} for example, but more generally it is true for backgrounds which reduce to no-scale models with non-vanishing F-terms and superpotential.
-In the GCG literature, the non-supersymmetric type II supergravity solutions with a supersymmetry breaking term violating the D-string BPSness \eqref{dstringbpsn0} do not respect the condition \eqref{condDterm}, and therefore do not reduce to solutions of four-dimensional $\mathcal{N}=1$ supergravity \cite{Legramandi, Menet}.
-In the next section, we will investigate the constraint \eqref{condDterm} in a more concrete setting.
+The type II supergravity solutions actually reducing to four-dimensional $\mathcal{N}=1$ models with vanishing D-terms automatically obey \eqref{condDterm}, since then $\dd_H(e^{2A-\phi}\text{Im}\Psi_1)=0$.
+This is the case for the GKP-like solutions of \cite{Giddings:2001yu,Lust:2008zd} for example, but more generally it is true for backgrounds which reduce to no-scale models with non-vanishing F-terms and superpotential.
+In the GCG literature, the non-supersymmetric type II supergravity solutions with a supersymmetry breaking term violating the D-string BPSness \eqref{dstringbpsn0} do not respect the condition \eqref{condDterm}, and therefore do not reduce to solutions of four-dimensional $\mathcal{N}=1$ supergravity \cite{Legramandi:2019ulq, Menet:2023rnt}.
+In the next Section, we will investigate the constraint \eqref{condDterm} in a more concrete setting.